Lexapro side effects: What to expect during your first week

 Existing health conditions

-- History of suicidal thoughts
+- a history of suicidal thoughts

-- Bipolar disorder
+- bipolar disorder

 What if I forget to take a dose?

 If you miss a dose of Lexapro, take it as soon as you remember unless the time is closer to your next scheduled dose.